pfansi/password-generator/README.md

 * declared the function that will generate the passord after confirm that the visitor has enter all the right input .

+* declared a for loop that will pick ramdom character and populate the password array

 ## Screenshots

 . ![screenshot](.\assets\images\finished_website.jpg)